industrial-edge/Performance-Analytics/docs/Installation.md

   - [Configure Performance Insight](#configure-performance-insight)
     - [Defining Limits](#defining-limits)
     - [Show step time analysis](#show-step-time-analysis)

+In order to set up the 'Step Time Analysis' dashboard within the Performance Insights application, it is essential to understand the flow of data across the system.
+The following diagram illustrates how data is communicated from the PLCs to the Industrial Edge Device, and subsequently processed by the Edge applications:

 ## Configure PLC project in TIA Portal
 This use case contains a TIA project which simulates the process.
 The project also inclundes a HMI visualization to operate the demonstration process.
 Download the TIA Portal project [here](../src/StepTimeAnalysis_20221129_1438.7z).
 The first steps are to configure the PLC project and the intruduction into the HMI screens.